In this image above, who is the most visible?

 Depending on the situation, our Good Guy can shoot through the sheet rock/corner and kill our Bad Guy.
 He can also shout for the person to come forward or he can do nothing if he hasn’t yet given away his position.

 Whatever option our Good Guy decides he should always give himself as much distance from the apex as the terrain will allow in order that he can react.

 An example of bad camouflage from North Korea.
 Shoot me!
 Shoot me, I’m here!

 Anything that reflects light can be detected; your face, a wristwatch, glass, etc. Really, any equipment that is not painted in flat colors will be detected.

 Most man-made things are going to lack the irregular shapes found in nature.
 If you peer deep into a room you just might see the silhouette a person hiding in a corner.
-I once hunkered in a ravine for two hours in the dark staring at a shape near a tree that I thought could be a person.
-The shape finally moved and was a person.
+I once hunkered in a ravine for two hours in the dark staring at a shape near a tree, that I thought could be a person.
+The shape finally moved and it was a person.